Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ### DVST Switch

-Selects which radar system is installed on this aircraft.
+A two position switch (4) that selects which radar system is installed on this aircraft.

 - APS-107
 - APQ-120